It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 Nobody can know what the next problem will be.

-This is I mean he created the problem.
+I mean, he created the problem.

-This folks, this is this is more than chutzba.
+Folks, this is more than chutzbutt.

 He created the problem.

-This is a sound bite to get you out of your chair.
+This is a soundbite to get you out of your chair.

 I don't believe I just heard this.